Articles: Homeschool Stories and Discussion

 Author: Grace

 Homeschooling is an increasingly popular educational choice.
 According to the Johns Hopkins School of Education, homeschooling is increasing at an average rate of 5.4% per year in the United States.
 Parents are turning to homeschooling as an alternative to traditional school, something they may hope will provide their children with a superior education and social development.
-But how much actual evidence is there to support homeschooling?
-Studies on homeschool outcomes are few and often flawed.
-The research that does exist gives a messy, incomplete picture of homeschooling, suggesting that there may be benefits in some areas but disadvantages in others.

 The Study